Meet the Team

 Lesa is honored to be part of the Quantum team in the Administrative offices and be witness to the magic that happens everyday.
 Prior to working at Quantum, Lesa was a Concierge at the Four Seasons Hotel Chicago.
 When not working at Quantum, you can find Lesa living her life’s passion acting in Chicago and hanging out with her Husband and twin boys.
 Lesa feels gratitude for such an amazing life and looks for the joy everywhere!

-Erin graduated from Northern Illinois University with her masters in Speech-Language Pathology in May of 2018.
+Erin is a Chicagoland native and grew up in the southwest suburbs of Chicago.
+Erin graduated from Northern Illinois University with her masters in Speech-Language Pathology in 2018.
 Prior to attending NIU, Erin graduated from the University of Iowa with a bachelors in Communication Sciences and Disorders.
-Erin found joy in working with young children and also helping to empower parents.
+Shortly after graduating with her master’s, she joined the team at Quantum LEEP Academy.
+She has diverse experience in treating speech and language disorders.
+Erin has training in the LAMP™ approach for alternative and augmentative communication.

 Lindsey Adams, Occupational Therapist